snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Install Git

-We use a program called [Git](http://git-scm.com/) to make and share changes while keeping the versions tracked and organized.

 If you don't have Git already, install it now.

 Most systems will have Git in their software repositories.